GRCTellus JPL-Mascons: Data Processing (RL06.1M.MSCNv03)

-- The GLO.RL05M_1 surface mass change data are based on the Level-1 GRACE observations, processed at JPL;
+- The JPL Mascon surface mass change fields are based on the Level-1 GRACE/GRACE-FO observations, processed at JPL;

 - The C20 (degree 2 order 0) coefficients are replaced with the solutions from Satellite Laser Ranging [Cheng et al., 2011], because the native GRACE-C20 values have a larger uncertainty than the SLR-values.

-- A glacial isostatic adjustment (GIA) correction has been applied based on the model from Geruo A and John Wahr (2013).
+- A glacial isostatic adjustment (GIA) correction has been applied based on the ICE6G-D model from Peltier et al. (2017).

-- The data are represented on a ½ degree lon-lat grid, but they represent the 3x3 degree equal-area caps, which is the current native resolution of JPL-RL05M.
+- The data are represented on a ½ degree lon-lat grid, but they represent the 3x3 degree equal-area caps, which is the current native resolution of JPL-RL06M.

 - For an evaluation of errors / uncertainties, please review Wiese, Landerer and Watkins (2016).